Lee Jin-yong

 Lee Jin-yong (Korean: 이진용; born 1 May 2001) is a South Korean football defender, who plays for Daegu FC in the K League 1, the highest tier of professional football in South Korea.
+Earlier in his career he played for Gimcheon Sangmu.

 Club career

 Born on 1 May 2001 in Daegu, Lee made his debut for Daegu FC on 10 March 2021, playing against Gwangju FC in the K League 1.
+He finished the season on 29 appearances.